 - Protect or reintroduce extirpated and/or threatened and endangered species.
 Future introduction of the Texas horned lizards is being considered to buttress native biodiversity.

 - Conduct research to help thwart localized or global biodiversity decline.
 The FWPP provides habitat for many declining wildlife species.

 - Protect native plant and animal species through ecological landscape integrity, including rare Texas native mussels that live in Rock Creek.

 - Insuring ecosystem connectivity from prairie to riparian gallery forest (Rock Creek/tributary to Clear Fork of the Trinity River) to allow wildlife and plants room to survive, as well as genetic interchange.

 - Test, research, and prepare climate change resilience actions.
 All over the world, people are looking for ways to make ecosystems better prepared for coming climate disruptions.
 Undisturbed American prairies are particularly suited to withstand climate change, while also offering learning and adaptation strategies as time progresses.

-- Some restoration of damaged areas will need to occur:
+- Some restoration will need to occur:

 - Re-vegetation, erosion control, water quality protection, and invasive species prevention will be a continual effort

 - Planning for long-term (1,000+ years) sustainability and becoming a prairie sustainable model